8th October, 2007

 (1) In Pak Rupees. – Subject to provisions of sub-paragraph (1) of paragraph 4, export of all commodities produced or manufactured in Pakistan, excluding those manufactured in manufacturing bonds, shall be allowed via land route, against Pak-rupee on filing of regular shipping bills without Form ‘E’.
 Such exports shall not be entitled to (i) zero-rating of sales tax on taxable goods, (ii) rebate of central excise duty; and (iii) repayment or drawback of customs-duty.

-i) the proof that goods exported from Pakistan have reached Afghanistan will be verified on the basis of copy of import clearance documents by Afghan Customs Authorities across the border.
+(a) The proof that goods exported from Pakistan have reached Afghanistan will be verified on the basis of copy of import clearance documents by Afghan Customs Authorities across the border:

-iv) export from Export Processing Zones and manufacturing bonds, except vegetable ghee and cooking oil, shall be allowed but these exports shall not be entitled to (i) zero-rating of sales tax on taxable goods, (ii) rebate of central excise duty; and (iii) repayment or drawback of customs-duty:
+Export from Export Processing Zones and manufacturing bonds, except vegetable ghee and cooking oil, shall be allowed but these exports shall not be entitled to (i) zero-rating of sales tax on taxable goods, (ii) rebate of central excise duty; and (iii) repayment or drawback of customs duty:

-Provided that exports made to ISAF may be made on deferred payment basis, without opening of Letter of Credit, subject to the following conditions, namely: –
+Provided that export made to International Security Assistance Force (ISAF) and Defence Energy Support Center (DESC) may be made on deferred payment basis, without opening of Letter of Credit, subject to the following conditions, namely:

 (5) Export of acetic anhydride to Afghanistan shall not be allowed till further orders.

 9. Export-cum-import.-(1) Imported items may be exported for purposes of repairs, replacement, or refilling of cylinders and ISO tanks subject to submission of indemnity bond to customs authorities undertaking that goods being exported shall be re-imported after repairs, replacement, or refilling: